stigsanek/csv-geocoder/README.md

 ...
 ```

-In case of using a different separator character in input.csv, customize the runParsing call in index.js:
+In case of using a different separator character in `input.csv`, customize the `runParsing` call in `index.js`:

 ```
 runParser({